Sludge conditioning – ten research papers

 Under Fenton-Moringa conditioning, the particle size of the sludge did not show a significant correlation with SRF (R2 =-0.20); however, there was a significant correlation between the particle size and the zeta potential (R2 = 0.56).
 The observed particle size was larger than that of Fenton conditioned sludge, allowing a better settling of the sludge particles.
 Furthermore, the microstructure of the FMCS also showed a more porous structure.
 While Fenton reduces the water content in sludge by disintegrating flocs, MO increases the particle size, neutralizes and aggregates the EPS, hence improving sludge dewaterability and rendering Fenton-MO attractive for sludge treatment.© 2018 Elsevier Ltd. All rights reserved

 Faye, M. C. A. S., Zhang, K. K., Peng, S., & Zhang, Y. (2019).
 Sludge dewaterability by dual conditioning using Fenton's reagent with moringa oleifera.
 Journal of Environmental Chemical Engineering, 7(1) 102838.

 Professor Simon Judd has over 30 years’ post-doctorate experience in all aspects of water and wastewater treatment technology, both in academic and industrial R&D. He has (co-)authored six book titles and over 200 peer-reviewed publications in water and wastewater treatment.

 In his capacity as director of Judd Water & Wastewater Consultants, Simon is co-owner of SludgeProcessing.com, as well as of our sister website The MBR Site.
-He is Professor in Membrane Technology at the Cranfield Water Science Institute at Cranfield University in the UK where he has been a staff member since 1992.
+He was Professor in Membrane Technology at the Cranfield Water Science Institute at Cranfield University in the UK from 1992 until 2021.
 Simon was also a Research Chair at Qatar University in the Middle East for six years until September 2018.